apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

     :start-after: [START transform]
     :end-before: [END transform]

-All of the Xcom usage for data passing between these tasks is abstracted away from the DAG author in Airflow 2.0.
-However, Xcom variables are used behind the scenes and can be viewed using the Airflow UI as necessary for debugging or DAG monitoring.
+All of the XCom usage for data passing between these tasks is abstracted away from the DAG author in Airflow 2.0.
+However, XCom variables are used behind the scenes and can be viewed using the Airflow UI as necessary for debugging or DAG monitoring.

 Similarly, task dependencies are automatically generated within TaskFlows based on the